 Using the [Shape Size] and [Shape Speed] buttons you can set the shape size and speed to be fixed (how you programmed them) or to grow larger/speed up as the fader is pushed up.
-You can also allocate a Speed Master to control the speed, see section 7.2.5 on page 139.
+You can also allocate a Speed Master to control the speed, see section 7.2.5 on page 146.

 When you use dimmer shapes, set the playback to [Shape Size on Fader] so that the shape fades in as you push up the fader.
 Otherwise the dimmer shape will snap in at full brightness when the fader passes the trigger point.
+From Titan v9 this is the default setting.